 Create Your First Guru

-Learn how to create and configure an AI-powered Q&A assistant
+Learn how to create and configure your first Guru.

 What is a Guru?

 A Guru is an AI-powered Q&A assistant that can answer questions about any topic based on the sources you provide.
-Each Guru can process multiple types of content:
+You can give the below content types to your Guru as a data source:

 - 📄 Websites